**On average, it can take less than 1 minute to complete a mortgage comparison through Compare the Market based on data in November 2020.

 When will the stamp duty holiday end, and what happens next?

 Stamp Duty Land Tax (SDLT) is a tax that buyers in England and Northern Ireland pay when they buy a property.
-In response to the coronavirus pandemic, the government temporarily reduced stamp duty rates from 8 July 2020.
-This so-called stamp duty ‘holiday’ was due to end on 31 March 2021.
-Chancellor Rishi Sunak has now extended the holiday until the end of June.
+In response to the coronavirus pandemic, the government temporarily reduced stamp duty rates from 8 July 2020 until the end of June 2021.

 The holiday on Land and Buildings Transaction Tax in Scotland ended on 31 March.
-The 2% tax applies once more for properties priced between £145,000 and £250,000.
+A 2% tax applies for properties priced between £145,000 and £250,000.

-More on stamp duty for first-time buyers, second home buyers and rates in Scotland and Wales in stamp duty explained.
+Read more on stamp duty for first-time buyers, second home buyers and rates in stamp duty explained.